Properties of Gromov-Witten invariants defined via global Kuranishi charts: Abstract

 \section{Abstract}

-Using the global Kuranishi charts constructed in \cite{HS22}, we define gravitational descendants and equivariant Gromov--Witten (GW) invariants for general symplectic manifolds.
+Using the global Kuranishi charts constructed by Hirschi--Swaminathan, we define gravitational descendants and equivariant Gromov--Witten invariants for general symplectic manifolds.
 We prove that these invariants satisfy the axioms of Kontsevich and Manin and their generalisations.
-A virtual localisation formula holds in this setting; we use it derive an explicit formula for the equivariant GW invariants of a class of Hamiltonian manifolds.
-A comparison with the GW invariants of \cite{RT97} is given in the semipositive case.
+A virtual localisation formula holds in this setting; we use it to derive an explicit formula for the equivariant Gromov--Witten invariants of Hamiltonian GKM manifolds.
+In particular, the symplectic Gromov--Witten invariants of smooth toric varieties agree with their algebro-geometric counterpart.
+In the semipositive case, the invariants studied here recover those of Ruan and Tian.